hacks-guide/Guide_Vita/docs/using-henlo.md

 #### Section II - Installing HENkaku and VitaDeploy

 ::: danger
 If you are on a first generation Vita without a memory card, before reading this section create an internal memory partition by following <router-link to="creating-an-internal-memory-card">Creating an internal memory card</router-link>.
-Once created, you are free to come back to this part of the guide and follow it from the **start** again.
+Once created, you are free to come back to this part of the guide and follow it **from the start again**.
 :::

 1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew